Klidi98/RISCV_32I-5-stage-with-OBI-protocol/doc/timing diagram/fetch obi/readMe.md

 - **START_REQ**:
   If a stall is asserted in this state, the request signal is forced low and remains deasserted until the stall condition is released.
 No new memory requests are issued during this phase.
 - **ISSUE_NEXT**:
-  If a stall occurs in this state while a valid response is received from memory, the FSM transitions back to **START_REQ**.
+  If a stall occurs in this state while a valid response is received from memory, the FSM transitions back to **START_REQ**, to wait for the stall signal to end and restart a new request.
-  This prevents continuous request generation and ensures proper synchronization with the stalled pipeline stages.
+  Since the pipe is stalled a new instruction coming from previous requests cannot be sampled, so it's saved in a buffer, which will be immediatly sampled once the pipe restarts.